 I did the same for the bottom board.
 The cross pieces were tacked with the nail gun.

 I clamped the four sides of the Christmas tree stand together to make sure everything was coming together okay.
 If you remember from the earlier image, my plank boards don’t go all the way to the edge of the frame.
 That was pure laziness on my part because I didn’t want to have to rip the plank boards.
 It actually worked to my advantage when putting the decorative Christmas tree box together.

 This is where my Christmas tree box is a little different.
 I wanted it to be collapsible and store flat 11 months out of the year.

 I dug in my stash and found four door hinges that matched.
 The pins were removed from each hinge and cleaned a little using a sanding sponge.
 I want to make sure that the pins slide in and out of the hinges freely.
 You can see in the background that I have one hinge installed with the pin raised slightly making it easier to remove.

 I numbered each of the four sides so that when I dismantle the Christmas tree stand box, I’ll know how to put it back together.

 While I had the Christmas tree outside, I took the time to actually hose it off.
 Oh my gosh, what a difference it made in the sheen.
-Not only do the branches look better, they didn’t irritate my skin as much as they usually do.
+Not only do the branches look better, they didn’t irritate my skin when I decorated it as much as they usually do.
 So glad I washed the artificial tree!

 You can see that the tree stand fits pretty snug in the box to cover it up.
 I don’t have much space in my living room and I didn’t want to make the box larger than necessary.
 Because my space is small, I made my full sized Christmas tree into a corner tree.
 After setting it up this year I realized it’s not really so much of a corner tree as it is a Half Tree.
 A well known company sells half trees, but they are very, very expensive.